jjgomera/iapws/README.rst

 Ammonia-water mixture:

-* FIXME: Ammonia-water mixture residual helmholtz.
-The values are good, bad difer by 1%
 * TODO: Add equilibrium routine

 I've tried to test all code and use all values for computer verification the standards give, but anyway the code can have hidden problem.